indobenchmark/tutorials/_posts/2020-10-18-basic-pytorch.md

 For long decades, practitioners in NLP focus on building hand-crafted rules and grammars for each language that are very tedious and labourous until statistical models are applied to NLP.
 Basically, those models are used to learn a function (or in layman terms, we call it ```mapping```) between input and targets.
 Then, just recently, deep learning models show a significant progress in NLP, especially when open source deep learning frameworks, such as [PyTorch](https://pytorch.org/) is available for academia and industry.

-A simple naive solution for an NLP application is keyword matching using rules.
+A simple naive solution for an NLP application is <b>a keyword matching using rules</b>.
 For example, in emotion classification task, we can collect words that represent happiness, and for sentences with those words, we can classify them as ```happy```.
 But, is it the best we can do?
-Instead of checking word by word, we can train a model that accepts a sentence as input and predict them according to the semantic meaning.
+Instead of checking word by word, we can train a model that accepts a sentence as input and predicts a label according to the semantic meaning of the input.

 To show the difference between those methods, we will show you back the previous example!